 From the map, the entrances of trail A and B are located beside a construction site.
 The complete trail will lead you to Alam Budiman (Gate E), which is about 20 minutes drive away from Setia Alam.
-So, if you take the wrong route out, you may end up having to walk longer than usual, and will also have to take a Grab back to Setia Alam.
-For that reason, I would strongly suggest that you download the trail map above and store it in your phone.
+So, if you take the wrong route out, you may end up having to walk longer than usual, and will also have to take Grab back to Setia Alam.
+For that reason, I would strongly suggest that you download the trail map above and save it in your phone.

 The Summit (Peak Garden)

-While hiking down, we arrived at Checkpoint 5 and wanted to try a new route, so we went down to Checkpoint 3A unknowingly.
+Before all the signages were put up in 2020, the descend in 2018 was a disaster for us.
+We arrived at Checkpoint 5 and wanted to try a new route, so we went down to Checkpoint 3A unknowingly.

 Going down was challenging as everyone was literally mud-sliding down the extremely slanted and muddy trail.
 Everywhere they stepped was like stepping on a large pool of oil.
 Hence, we had to keep looking for leaves to improve traction.

 Lost and surprised, we arrived at Checkpoint 3A.
 Luckily, a few kind hikers guided us back to Checkpoint 3, so we would not enter Checkpoint 3C, which would bring us to Alam Budiman.
-Sadly, though, we did not take Trail A as planned.

 As a minimal level of fitness is required, it is possible to attempt this hike as a beginner.
 The elevation profile in the beginning is bearable and only toward the end did the climbing start.
 Nothing too strenuous.
 Needless to say, Route B does have some pretty nice views!

 Our shoes were muddy by the end of the hike.
 Make sure you check the weather forecast and don’t hike on rainy days!